kkqy-go/ndppd/README.md

     # Set the router flag on Neighbor Advertisements.Default is yes.
     router yes

+    # When enabled,
-    # When enabled, outgoing Neighbor Solicitations (NS) from a link-local source address will have their source address rewritten to the global address prefix from the matching rule.
-It is useful in some PVE environments.Default is no.
+    # outgoing Neighbor Solicitations (NS) from a link-local source
+    # address will have their source address rewritten to the global
+    # address prefix from the matching rule.
+It is useful in some PVE environments.
+    # Default is no.
     rewrite_source no